fullpail9353/snapraid-daily/README.md

 * [https://github.com/zoot101/snapraid-daily-hooks](https://github.com/zoot101/snapraid-daily-hooks)

-Hook scripts are provided above for:
+Hook scripts are provided above for the following and more.

 * **Apprise** which supports notifications to Telegram, ntfy and many more services
 * Start and Stop Services with Systemd or Docker Containers